UltimatePea/pi314mm-istari-vscode/IstariUsageGuide.md

 - If still stuck after 2-3 attempts: STOP.
 Write summary of what you tried and ASK USER for help.
 - DO NOT keep attempting fixes - you'll waste time and create broken proofs.
 User intervention is faster.

+PROOF COMPLETION DETECTION:
+- Error "No proof underway.
+Current Line: <lineno>" indicates the proof has completed
+- This happens when attempting tactics after the proof is finished
+- When you see this error, the proof state is clean and no tactics are needed
+- At this time, it is best to reread document content to see the completed proof

 SUCCESS PATTERN: goto_line(N) → show_current_goals → attempt_tactic("tactic.") → verify → goto_line(N+1) → repeat

+== CRITICAL: ATTEMPT_TACTIC BEHAVIOR ==

+IMPORTANT: The attempt_tactic MCP call will INSERT the attempted tactic into the document ONLY if the tactic is successful.
+If the tactic fails, it will roll back the insertion, leaving the document unchanged.

+DOUBLE VISION WARNING: AI agents (especially GPT-5) may make mistakes by "double visioning" - seeing both the original document state and the modified state after attempt_tactic.

+Remember: attempt_tactic = edit document + goto_line + validation + keep if successful / rollback if failed